 How to save a full-page PDF in iPadOS and iOS 13

-There are two ways to turn the current web page into a long PDF in iOS 13.
+There are two ways to turn the current web page into a long PDF on a tablet.
 The first is to use the Apple Pencil.
 A new iPadOS gesture lets you grab a screenshot by drawing a stroke up from one of the bottom corners of the screen.
-This snaps a regular screenshot, and puts you in the familiar markup editing screen (albeit with the cool new iOS 13 markup tools).
+This snaps a regular screenshot, and puts you in the familiar markup editing screen (albeit with the cool new iPadOS 13 markup tools).

 But if you tap the new Full Page button at the top of the screen, the screenshot turns into a full-page version.
 You can see a long thumbnail of the entire web page on the right side of the screen.
 All the usual markup tools are available, and you can even slide a slider to decrease the opacity of the screenshot.
 This is an unexpectedly handy tool.
 It lets you fade the page so your markup stands out better on top of it.